cveye/Inj3ctStop/experiments/v1-simple-filters/README.md

 2025-09-21 03:43:49 [INFO] Inj3ctStop: SCOPED:  verifier=True, reason=ok

 ```

+### Notes & recommended next steps

+- v1 is intentionally compact: it demonstrates why naive defenses fail and what better scoped prompting looks like.

+- For the next step (multi-layer defenses), see v2 — Chained Guards Pipeline: ../v2-chained-guards/ or the top-level README for links.

+- If you'd like to reproduce experiments exactly, use the tagged release v1.0 (see project releases).

+### Contributing

+Contributions, issues, attack patterns, and PRs are welcome.
+Please keep submissions defensive and educational.

+### License

+MIT — see the top-level LICENSE file.

 ### Ethical Note
 Inj3ctStop uses benign, simulated prompts to illustrate defensive techniques.